Learn How to Prune Trees, Shrubs, and Other Ornamental Plants

-For informal hedges of lilacs or other deciduous shrubs, use loppers or hand pruners to remove broken or dead branches, keeping the shape of the shrub intact.
+For informal hedges of lilacs or other deciduous shrubs, remove broken or dead branches, keeping the shape of the shrub intact.

 Hand pruners, loppers, shears, trimmers—there are a number of different types of pruning tools out there and each has its purpose, but the options can get a little overwhelming.
 Here’s how to pick the right tool for the job:

 Hand Pruners — Next to the trowel, hand pruners are a gardener’s best friend.
 They’re small and light enough to be carried in a single hand or a pocket, but sharp enough to easily tackle any (small) stem that stands in their way.
 Use hand pruners to make precision cuts on small, soft stems and branches.

 There are two main types of pruners: anvil and bypass.
 Bypass pruners have overlapping blades, like scissors, while anvil pruners have a single blade that presses against a flat edge.
 Anvil pruners are prone to partially crushing the stem rather than cutting cleanly through it, which can expose the plant to disease and pests.
 For this reason, bypass pruners are recommended.

 Loppers — Once you’re dealing with branches greater than about 1/4 inch in diameter, hand pruners may no longer make the cut.
 Rather than risk crushing or making an uneven cut, upgrade to loppers.
 Loppers are essentially larger, heavy-duty pruners with long handles that allow for greater leverage and thus, more power.
 They’re perfect for cutting thicker branches, stems, or roots that are too tough for hand pruners, while still getting a clean, precise cut.